timoffex/reshma-website/README.md

 I use `make` for the build system.
 I don't use recursive `make`;
 instead I have a single top-level `Makefile` that includes modules from subdirectories, and I run all `make` commands from the project root.
-Mostly, I run `make runlocally` and `make deploy`.
-Two great resources helped me a lot with this:
+Mostly, I run `gmake appengine/<service>/runlocally` and `gmake appengine/<service>/deploy`.
+Two great resources helped me a lot with
+this:

 * This book chapter on using `make` for large projects: https://www.oreilly.com/library/view/managing-projects-with/0596006101/ch06.html